 - University of Florida College of Medicine

 The infusion of hematopoietic cells to reestablish marrow function in an individual who has had his or her bone marrow ablated with chemotherapy and/or radiation has become standard therapy for many malignant and nonmalignant diseases.
-The term "hematopoietic cell transplantation" (HCT) will be used throughout this review as a general term to cover transplantation of progenitor cells from any source (eg, bone marrow, peripheral blood, umbilical cord blood).
+The term "hematopoietic cell transplantation" (HCT) will be used throughout this review as a general term to cover transplantation of hematopoietic cells from any source (eg, bone marrow, peripheral blood, umbilical cord blood).
 (See "Sources of hematopoietic stem cells".)